tehw0lf/Wabbajack-on-Linux/README.md

 ## Configuration

-The configuration likely need to be adapted to your system.
+The configuration likely needs to be adapted to your system.
 Default values:

 ### GUI